maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 Keep your eyes peeled on her Twitter account and Discord server for upcoming announcements on this and future developments!

 ## Last but not least thank you
-I want to personally thank Deborah for her time to share with me her wonderul story and being patient with me during a period of time when I took a break from writing articles.
+I want to personally thank Deborah for her time to share with me her wonderful story and being patient with me during a period of time when I took a break from writing articles.

 Wishing you all the best in your future work and inspirations in the NFTs space, and with life.

-And thank you to all the readers for getting all the way to the very end of my article.

 ## Deborah's social spaces
 Feel free to hop on over to her Twitter or Discord server in the links below.